Insider Selling: Carvana Co. (NYSE:CVNA) Major Shareholder Sells 50,000 Shares of Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of Carvana stock in a transaction dated Wednesday, May 26th.
-The stock was sold at an average price of $257.92, for a total value of $12,896,000.00.
-Following the sale, the insider now directly owns 5,296 shares in the company, valued at $1,365,944.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 2nd.
+The shares were sold at an average price of $276.71, for a total transaction of $13,835,500.00.
+Following the completion of the sale, the insider now directly owns 1,500 shares in the company, valued at approximately $415,065.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.

 Ernest C. Garcia II also recently made the following trade(s):

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Price T Rowe Associates Inc. MD grew its stake in shares of Carvana by 3.6% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 8,607,674 shares of the company’s stock worth $2,061,882,000 after acquiring an additional 297,458 shares in the last quarter.
-Baillie Gifford & Co. grew its stake in shares of Carvana by 7.4% in the 1st quarter.
-Baillie Gifford & Co. now owns 6,236,566 shares of the company’s stock worth $1,636,475,000 after acquiring an additional 430,405 shares in the last quarter.
-Jennison Associates LLC grew its stake in shares of Carvana by 59.6% in the 1st quarter.
-Jennison Associates LLC now owns 5,111,023 shares of the company’s stock worth $1,341,132,000 after acquiring an additional 1,908,755 shares in the last quarter.
-Spruce House Partnership LLC bought a new stake in shares of Carvana in the 1st quarter worth $1,040,013,000.
-Finally, BlackRock Inc. grew its stake in shares of Carvana by 14.0% in the 1st quarter.
-BlackRock Inc. now owns 3,915,017 shares of the company’s stock worth $1,027,301,000 after acquiring an additional 482,239 shares in the last quarter.
-Hedge funds and other institutional investors own 54.02% of the company’s stock.
+Several large investors have recently bought and sold shares of CVNA.
+Teachers Retirement System of The State of Kentucky lifted its stake in shares of Carvana by 2.3% in the first quarter.
+Teachers Retirement System of The State of Kentucky now owns 52,364 shares of the company’s stock valued at $13,740,000 after purchasing an additional 1,200 shares during the period.
+Stonnington Group LLC purchased a new position in Carvana in the first quarter valued at about $647,000.
+Worth Venture Partners LLC acquired a new stake in shares of Carvana during the 1st quarter valued at approximately $1,360,000.
+Grosvenor Holdings L.L.C. boosted its stake in shares of Carvana by 35.0% during the 1st quarter.
+Grosvenor Holdings L.L.C. now owns 363,283 shares of the company’s stock worth $95,325,000 after acquiring an additional 94,277 shares in the last quarter.
+Finally, No Street GP LP acquired a new stake in shares of Carvana in the 1st quarter worth approximately $9,184,000.
+54.02% of the stock is currently owned by institutional investors and hedge funds.

-A number of equities analysts have commented on the company.
-Citigroup lifted their target price on Carvana from $350.00 to $375.00 in a research note on Tuesday, May 11th.
-Bank of America raised Carvana from a “neutral” rating to a “buy” rating and set a $350.00 price target on the stock in a report on Monday, May 10th.
-Robert W. Baird boosted their target price on Carvana from $285.00 to $325.00 and gave the stock an “outperform” rating in a report on Tuesday, February 16th.
-Royal Bank of Canada assumed coverage on Carvana in a report on Wednesday.
-They issued an “outperform” rating and a $300.00 price target on the stock.
-Finally, Jefferies Financial Group upped their price target on Carvana from $350.00 to $375.00 and gave the company a “buy” rating in a report on Wednesday, March 17th.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and twenty-two have assigned a buy rating to the stock.
-The company presently has a consensus rating of “Buy” and an average price target of $276.86.
+A number of research firms have weighed in on CVNA.
+Zacks Investment Research cut Carvana from a “hold” rating to a “sell” rating and set a $292.00 price target on the stock. in a research note on Monday, April 26th.
+Robert W. Baird boosted their target price on Carvana from $285.00 to $325.00 and gave the stock an “outperform” rating in a research note on Tuesday, February 16th.
+Royal Bank of Canada initiated coverage on Carvana in a report on Wednesday, May 26th.
+They issued an “outperform” rating and a $300.00 price target for the company.
+JMP Securities raised their price objective on shares of Carvana from $290.00 to $326.00 and gave the stock an “outperform” rating in a report on Friday, May 7th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on shares of Carvana from $350.00 to $375.00 and gave the company a “buy” rating in a report on Tuesday, May 11th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and twenty-two have given a buy rating to the stock.
+The company has a consensus rating of “Buy” and an average price target of $276.86.

 About Carvana